J Brooks - (MSc, CTA) UKCP Registered Psychotherapist

-Appointments are usually offered within 7-10 days and all appointments are subject to availability.
+Appointments are usually offered within 5-7 days and are subject to availability.

 I work with individuals, couples, families and young people (16-18 years).
 I also offer Skype for clients who aren't able to travel for face-to-face appointments.

 Unfortunately, I am unable to accommodate wheelchair users.

 I have full professional indemnity insurance.

 Please initiate contact via email in the first instance, as my telephone signal can be unpredictable.
-I aim to respond to all calls and emails within 48 hours.
+I aim to respond to all emails within 48 hours.

 If you do not receive an email response from me within 48hrs please check your 'Junk' inbox.